CJH3139/snippets/README.md

-# CJH Skript Snippets
+# Skript Snippets

-A collection of Skript scripts by CJH (and friends).
-These used to be sold on my Discord server and are now free for everyone.
+A collection of Skript scripts by CJH (and a few other people).
 Join [CJH's support Discord](https://discord.gg/5Dr4XR5Znj) for help.

 **Free to use, not free to resell or redistribute.** See [LICENSE.md](LICENSE.md).